telerik/kendo-ui-core/docs/controls/charts/overview.md

         }
     });

-### Multiple X/Y axes
+### Multiple X/Y Axes

-You can define more X and Y axes in addition to the primary axes.
+You are also able to define more X and Y axes in addition to the primary axes, as demonstrated in the example below.
 These additional axes must have unique names.
 Series are associated to a X and Y axes by specifying their name.

+> **Important**
+>
-**Note:** Do not specify a name for the primary X and Y axes.
+> Do not specify a name for the primary X and Y axes.

+###### Example

     $("#container").kendoChart({
         title: {